getwinharris/bapXconnect/api/API_INTERFACE.md

 ## Memory & Session Management

 ### Session Context
 Each client application manages its own session memory and context.
-The API accepts conversation history as part of the message array to maintain continuity.
+The API accepts conversation history as part of the input to maintain continuity.

 ### Local Storage
 Client applications may maintain local session state according to their own implementation.
 The API does not require or mandate specific local storage approaches.